reportportal/docs/src/md/src/UserGuide/Post bug to Bug Tracking System.md

 In case bug tracking system is not connected, "Post bug" button will be disabled.

-The functionality is available for all users and does not depends on their project role.
+The functionality is available for all users and does not depend on their project role.

 ### Post bug to JIRA